gvorbeck/all-my-books/README.md

 ## Installation
 1. Clone repository in your `wp-content` folder
-2. Activate the Reading List plugin
+2. Activate the downloaded plugins.
 3. Activate the theme.